blablatdinov/gotemir/README.md

 ## Installation

-To use TestMirror, you need to have Go installed.
+To use Gotemir, you need to have Go installed.
 You can download Go here.

 Clone the repository or download the code and compile it: